publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch2A/schI/m__us_usc_t15_s77j.md

     (a) __Information in registration statement; documents not required__

-    Except to the extent otherwise permitted or required pursuant to this subsection or subsections (c), (d), or (e) of this section—
+    Except to the extent otherwise permitted or required pursuant to this subsection or subsections (c), (d), or (e)—

         (1) a prospectus relating to a security other than a security issued by a foreign government or political subdivision thereof, shall contain the information contained in the registration statement, but it need not include the documents referred to in paragraphs (28) to (32), inclusive, of schedule A of [section 77aa of this title][/us/usc/t15/s77aa];